openenergi/flex-device-sdk-java/Messages.md

 * `oe-multiply-high`: This value makes the algorithm's response to the Grid Frequency more or less extreme by multiplying its deviation from 50Hz by the given amount.
 Its default value is 1.
 It only applies when the Grid Frequency is greater than 50Hz.
 * `oe-multiply-low`: This value makes the algorithm's response to the Grid Frequency more or less extreme by multiplying its deviation from 50Hz by the given amount.
 Its default value is 1. it only applies when the Grid Frequency is less than 50Hz.
-* `oe-add`: This value alters the algorithm's response to the Grid Frequency by adding a given to the Grid Frequency.
+* `oe-add`: This value alters the algorithm's response to the Grid Frequency in an additive manner (see formulae below).
+Its default value is 0.

 **Calculation**